elreydetoda/Save-the-Holiday/README.md

 ![Game Menu](https://user-images.githubusercontent.com/25125692/144735275-c227882b-ca07-4cab-9689-7fcf19db0b16.PNG)

 ## Inspiration
 As lovers of Mario and 2D games, we wanted to bring a holiday theme and platformer feel to the some of the aspects of Mario.
-While we have designed a couple games before with other groups, we are both new to Kaboom JS.
-It gave us a fun chance to return to game design and learn to develop ourselves!
-What better way to have a **#Hackcoming?**
+While we created v1.0.0 for the Hackcoming Hackathon, there was a lot of room for improvement.
+For **Hacky Winterland**, we have created our v2.0.0 release with awesome added functionality and bug fixes to improve the gameplay just in time for Christmas!

 ## What it does
 **Save the Holiday!** has some cool pretty functionality: